-The Company's URR and UPR net of DAC as of December 31, 2018 amounted to ₱150.22 million and ₱226.31 million, respectively (see Note 13).
+The Company's URR and UPR amounted to £130.87 million and £261.64 million, respectively, as of December 31, 2019 and £150.22 million and £226.31 million, respectively, as of December 31, 2018 (see Note 13).

-Fair values of investment properties
+Determination of fair values of investment properties

 The value of the parcels of land was arrived using the Market Data Approach.
 In this approach, the value of the land is based on sales and listings of comparable property registered within the vicinity.
 The technique of this approach requires the establishment of comparable property by reducing reasonable comparative sales and listings to a common denominator.
 This is done by adjusting the difference between the subject property and actual sales and listings regarded as comparable.
 The properties used as basis of comparison are situated within the immediate vicinity of the subject properties.
-The aggregate fair value of the Company's investment properties amounted to \$\text{P584}\$ million and \$\text{P392}\$ million as of December 31, 2018 and 2017 (see Note 10).
+The aggregate fair value of the Company's investment properties amounted to P743.68 million and P583.55 million as of December 31, 2019 and 2018 (see Note 10).